qbiomaster/Imaging-Biological-Systems/README.md

 * Written report guidelines:
-  * Students will prepare a written report in the format of a scientific articles emphasizing the methodology and assuming it is an original technique unknown from the community.
+  * Students will prepare a written report in the format of a scientific article emphasizing the methodology and assuming it is an original technique unknown from the community.
   * Written report restitution deadline : **==TBD==**

 * Oral restitutions guidelines: